Sortomate

 Why I built this

-I’ve kept structured to-do lists since 2005.
+I’ve kept structured to-do lists since at least 2005.
 The spreadsheet that survives from those years has a due-date column that stayed empty the whole time.
 Most of my work never had a real deadline.

 So I went hunting for a tool that would rank them.
 Remember The Milk in 2008.
 Toodledo in 2010.
 DGT GTD on my phone in 2011, which I ran for the better part of a decade.
 Every one was a superb filing cabinet.
 Not one would look at my hundred next actions and say: do this one.